 Walnut Blasting: Carbon Cleaning

-As you might have guessed it involves walnuts, or more specifically, crushed walnut shells which are ground into a powder.
-The walnut powder is used much like sand in the process of sandblasting but walnut shell powder is much less abrasive than sand and walnut blasting won’t damage your engine.
+This method of carbon cleaning uses walnut shell powder much like sand in the process of sandblasting but walnut shell powder is much less abrasive than sand and walnut blasting won’t damage your engine.

 At Norlang Auto, we are frequently told by our customers that they believe the performance of their vehicles has decreased even though they service them and change the oil on a regular basis.
 As the mileage of your car increases, it starts to become more sluggish and not as fuel efficient as it was designed to be.
 This is due to carbon build-up or carbonizing that occurs in the intake tract and valves.
-This problem is one of the main disadvantages facing modern vehicles with two-stroke and four-stroke gasoline direct injection (GDI) engines.
+This problem is one of the main disadvantages facing modern vehicles with gasoline direct injection (GDI) engines.
 GDI engines are found in more and more models since manufacturers are able to increase fuel mileage, power and efficiency much more effectively than with any other type of fuel injection system.
 This type of engine is normally found in European vehicles like Audi, BMW, Mercedes-Benz, Mini Cooper, Volkswagen and many more.
-It is found in many North American, Japanese and Korean models as well.
+It is now being used in as much as 45% of 2015 and newer North American and Asian vehicles..

 Our experienced and highly trained technicians at Norlang Auto will blast away the carbon build-up using specialized tools, walnut powder and compressed air.
 Once the carbon build up is gone from your intake tract and valves, your vehicle will perform as it was originally designed.